 The laws of information transfer are telling us:

 With increasing distance, both latencies (laws of Einstein) and throughput (laws of energy needed for compensation of SNR = signal to noise ratio) are becoming worse.
 Distance matters.
-Kirchhoff's law (see section Kirchhoff's Law: Suitability of Storage Networks) also matters.

 Because of this fundamental law, Football+MARS is minimizing IO distances.